ManasaAkula/first-repo/README.md

 # first-repo
 Hi!
-This is Manasa Akula, currently pursuing masters in Computer Science at Northwest Missouri State University.
+This is Manasa Akula, currently pursuing Masters in Computer Science at Northwest Missouri State University.